jay-tux/nexion/player/factions.md

 ### Lskr
 ![lskr]
 Lskr is the reptilian god of snakes and reptiles, but also of power.
-His followers are usually swift of body but slow of mind.
+His followers tend to use their suppleness instead of brute force.

 His altars tend to be made of wood, with burn marks forming disturbing (to non-initiates) patterns.
 Sacrifices of any animals and plants are dissolved in acid and their spirits are sent to the Great Southern Dens.

-Owing to your hereditary boons and curses, your Dexterity gets a +1 boost while your Intelligence suffers a -1 decrease.
+Owing to your hereditary boons and curses, your Dexterity gets a +1 boost while your Strength suffers a -1 decrease.
 Additionally, you're able to talk to reptiles and snakes.

  Summary | <i></i>
  --- | ---
  Boost | DEX +1
- Drop | INT -1
+ Drop | STR -1
  Non-combat | Talk to reptiles.

 ### Uyul
 ![uyul]
 Uyul is the treefolk god of nature and mountains, but also of self-sufficiency.
-Uyul's followers are strong but stubborn.
+Uyul's followers are resilient but stubborn.

 As the only god who wanders on Nexion, Uyul collects his own sacrifices.
 After his followers deliver the carefully prepared dishes to the beautifully carved wooden and ivory statues, Uyul himself comes to devour the meals.
 However, wandering Nexion implies that Uyul is permanently absent from his own home, The Cavernous Woods.

-Part of your self-sufficiency manifests in your +1 boost to Strength, and your stubbornness is obvious through the decrease of 1 in your Intelligence.
+Part of your self-sufficiency manifests in your +1 boost to Dexterity, and your stubbornness is obvious through the decrease of 1 in your Intelligence.
 Additionally, you're used to a rough lifestyle, allowing you to ignore one level of exhaustion at all times and allowing you to recover one level of exhaustion during a short rest (can be used once per long rest).

  Summary | <i></i>
  --- | ---
- Boost | STR +1
+ Boost | DEX +1
  Drop | CHA -1
  Non-combat | Ignore exhaustion.